 I selected a “word of the year” last year: grace.
 I kept thinking, why am I not bouncing back?
 Why can’t I go out and run?
 Why can’t I stop crying?
 I have to remind myself— you have been through a lot.
 Your body responded well, and you have to give it time.
 You have to give yourself grace.
 And if you’re just not there, give yourself space and time to get there.
 It might take a while.
 We only get one chance at this life, so I try to be gentle and kind to myself.

 My word for this year is hope.
 I hope to get out of the pandemic and back to normal.
-And not even a pandemic normal, but maybe my cancer normal.
+And not even a pandemic normal, but maybe my life-after-cancer normal.

 National Breast Cancer Foundation is here for you and your loved ones.
 Whether you need support, education, or help during treatment, we have a team dedicated to get you the help you deserve.